banerjee-souvik/parcel-pilot/design.md

 ## Landing page

 One job: get a stranger from URL to a working conversation in under a minute.
-Hero states the promise and the safety model in two sentences, a live-looking chat preview shows the product before any click, and the three demo tracking numbers are cards with the scenario spelled out — including one ("out for delivery, try changing the address") that invites the evaluator to watch the agent refuse.
+Hero states the promise and the safety model in two sentences, a live-looking chat preview shows the product before any click, and the five demo tracking numbers are cards with the scenario spelled out — including one ("out for delivery, try changing the address") that invites the evaluator to watch the agent refuse.
 Advertising the refusal is deliberate: the guardrails are a feature, so the landing page sells them.

 ## What I deliberately didn't design